philippliebold/philippliebold/README.md

 ## Hi there 👋

-**philippliebold/philippliebold** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on a project for building my first start-up.
 - 🌱 I’m currently learning programming through Harvards CS50.
 - 👯 I’m looking to collaborate on software solutions.